ResurgenceRP/resurgencerpmod/README.md

 # ResurgenceRP Mod

 Welcome to the ResurgenceRP mod GitHub repository.
-This repository contains **BETA** version of ResurgenceRP mod designed for ResurgenceRP DayZ server.
+This repository contains code of ResurgenceRP mod designed for ResurgenceRP DayZ server.

 ## Disclaimer